jenskutilek/sudo-font/README.md

 Sudo proudly has no ligatures, but supports all common [Powerline](https://github.com/powerline/powerline) glyphs out of the box.

-Download the fonts at https://www.kutilek.de/sudo-font/.
+Find out more about the fonts at https://www.kutilek.de/sudo-font/ or download the [latest release](https://github.com/jenskutilek/sudo-font/releases/latest/download/sudo.zip).

 <img src="https://raw.github.com/jenskutilek/sudo-font/master/images/sudo.png">